royalgraphx/DarwinKVM/docs/docs/11-GPUSupport/01-AMD.md

 ## Navi 2X and Navi 3X

 {: .note }
-While Navi 21 and Navi 23 are supported, Navi 22, Navi 24 and Navi 3X based graphic cards are not at the time of writing.
+While Navi 21, 22 and Navi 23 are supported, Navi 24 and Navi 3X based graphic cards are not at the time of writing.
 No guarantee can be made for future support.

 | Card | Initial Support | Latest Support | Notes |
 | --- | --- | --- | --- |